tributech-solutions/tributech-docs/docs/guides/guide-request-dataset.md

 ![Granted](img/request-dataset-granted.png)

+However, if the owner denies your request the state of your subscription changes to "Revoked by Owner".

+![Revoked] (img/request-dataset-revoked)

 ## Next step: consume a data stream

 In this guide, you have learned how to set up an request for a dataset.
 To learn more about options of how you can use data of your subscription, continue with the guide [Data via APIs](/guides/guide-data-via-apis) or [Data via Dashboards](/guides/guide-data-via-dashboards).